 All donations to World Vision are tax exempted under section 80G of the Income Tax Act.
 Our receipt carries this message and the receipt will suffice for claiming tax exemption.
 The tax rebate is 50% of your contribution to World Vision.

-If you have changed your postal address, contact phone number, email address or your name, please contact our Donor Relations department at the National office in Chennai.
+If you have changed your postal address, contact phone number, email address or other personal details, please contact our Donor Relations department at the National office in Chennai.

 16, V.O.C.
 Main Road, Kodambakkam, Chennai - 600 024